Google Analytics for Nonprofits: Tracking Web Performance

 - Measuring Google Ad Grants Success: How To Track Winning Ads.
 Learn how tools like Google Analytics help nonprofits track and improve their Google Ad performance.

 - Google Ad Grants Rules: 9 Compliance Policies to Know.
 To maintain Ad Grant eligibility, your nonprofit must comply with the rules.
-Here are the key guidelines to know.
+Explore the key guidelines to know.